What You’ll Learn 🧩

 The void DewesoftBridge::mountChannels()

 method is called when your plugin or setup is first loaded.
-This method gives you the option to create your own output channels inside Dewesoft.
-In our example, the output channel should be of an asynchronous type because we do not know exactly when a new sample will be added.
-We will set basic channel properties like channel name, base type (synchronous, asynchronous type) and underlying data type.
+It allows you to create output channels within Dewesoft.
+In our example, the output channel should be of asynchronous type, since we do not know in advance when a new sample will be added.
+You will need to set basic channel properties such as: basic channel properties like channel name, base type (synchronous, asynchronous type) and underlying data type.

 1void DewesoftBridge::mountChannels()